 Have a hard time sitting still?
 Walk up and down the jungle road.
 Check out the different hotels and restaurants on the beach.
 Just leave time unplanned purposefully to relax and enjoy the beauty of Tulum.

-- Language: Spanish is the predominant language throughout the country, but most of the locals speak at least conversational English.
-If you know basic Spanish (greetings, numbers, food, etc.), speak it when you can- the locals we encountered really appreciated the effort
+Language: Spanish is the predominant language throughout Mexico, but most of the locals working in Tulum speak at least conversational English.
+If you know basic Spanish (greetings, numbers, food, etc.), speak it when you can- the locals we encountered really appreciated the effort.

-- Being off the electrical grid: Wifi is scarce in Tulum.
+Being off the electrical grid: Wifi is scarce in Tulum (at least it was in 2016).
 A lot of the hotels have it, but connections are sometimes shaky.
 One day at our hotel, the power went out for a few hours.
 Some people complained, but ultimately, it’s important to remember this: A LOT of people work REALLY hard to ensure you’re comfortable during your visit to Tulum.
-Although Tulum is becoming more of a tourism destination, it’s worth remembering you’re still staying in the jungle, which means you may be slightly inconvenienced at times
+Although Tulum is becoming more of a tourism destination, it’s worth remembering you’re still staying in the jungle, which means you may be slightly inconvenienced at times.

-- If you want to explore the jungle road or get to town without hopping in a taxi, rent a bike from any of the hotels or restaurants with them out front.
-We decided not to rent bikes, choosing to walk as much as possible and take taxis when truly needed, but biking is a great way to explore the beach or town
+If you want to explore the jungle road or get to town without hopping in a taxi, rent a bike or scooter from any of the hotels or restaurants with them out front.
+We decided not to rent bikes/scooters, choosing to walk as much as possible and take taxis when truly needed, but either would be a great way to explore the beach or town.

-- Sunscreen and bug spray (lots of both- we reapplied bug spray several times throughout the evening on the nights we were in the jungle but still came back with dozens of mosquito bites)
+- Sunscreen and bug spray (lots of both- we reapplied bug spray several times throughout the evening on the nights we were in the jungle, and still came back with dozens of mosquito bites)

 - Anti-itch meds for aforementioned mosquito bites